 Benefits Recently Cut FURTHER

-|Change the standard benefit level for medical and rehabilitation benefits will be $65,000 (from $50,000) and include attendant care services under this benefit.
-Consumers will also have an option to increase that coverage up to $1 million.||Although described as an increase, this is actually a cut of $21,000 to the standard benefit.
-The current regime provides for $50,000 in medical and rehabilitation benefits and $36,000 of attendant care benefits, for a total of $86,000 in available benefits.||A decrease of $21,000 in available medical, rehabilitation and attendant care benefits for non-catastrophically injured victims.|
+|The standard benefit level for combined medical, rehabilitation and attendant care benefits is now $65,000 (down from a combined total of $86,000).
+Consumers will also have the option to increase that coverage up to $1 million.||This is a cut of $21,000 to the standard benefits.
+The regime prior to June 1, 2016 provided for $50,000 in medical and rehabilitation benefits and $36,000 of attendant care benefits, for a total of $86,000 in available benefits.||A decrease of $21,000 in available medical, rehabilitation and attendant care benefits for non-catastrophically injured victims.|

 |Benefits for attendant care services for catastrophically impaired people are now combined with the $1 million limits for medical and rehabilitation benefits.
 Consumers have the option to purchase additional coverage of $1 million, for a total coverage of $2 million.||By combining attendant care with the limits for medical and rehabilitation benefits, the government has cut available benefits by $1 million.
 The regime prior to June 1, 2016 provided minimum coverage of $1 million for attendant care and $1 million for rehabilitation benefits.||A decrease of $1 million in available attendant care and medical and rehabilitation benefits for catastrophically injured victims.|

 |Consumers can now claim medical and rehabilitation benefits for only five years after the accident, rather than ten years.||The regime prior to June 1, 2016 provided medical and rehabilitation benefits for 10 years after the accident.
 The new regime cuts the coverage duration to consumers by half.||A decrease of the availability of medical and rehabilitation benefits from ten to five years for non catastrophically injured victims.|